-The teres major (also teres major muscle, latin: musculus teres major) is a flat muscle of the shoulder girdle.
+The teres major (Latin: musculus teres major) is a flat muscle of the shoulder girdle.

 The teres major originates from the posterior aspect of the inferior angle of the scapula and from the lower part of the lateral border of the scapula.